-My wife Diane and I have been members of the CPBA since 2006 and from the outset, chose to participate and support the Club functions and activities.
-We regularly attend the monthly Busy Bee and have enjoyed many social occasions at the Club.
-Di has recently qualified to serve at the Club Bar.
-We believe being members of this Club is a privilege and wish to share and enjoy the facilities and friendship offered.
+My wife Diane and I have been Members of the CPBC since 2006 and from the outset, chose to participate and support the Club functions and activities.
+We believe being Members of this Club is a privilege and wish to share and enjoy the facilities and friendship offered.

 I nominated for election to the Management Committee of the Club in 2014 as I wanted the opportunity to further demonstrate my willingness to participate in and contribute to the ongoing success of the Club.

 The many changes seen around the Club in the past few years have been significant and I have been fortunate to have been involved in the planning and decisions made to develop the facilities and assets now available to existing and new Club Members.